beta-robots/ptgrey_bfly_camera/README.md

 ### Intrinsics calibration and camera_info (topic and service)
 The node will look for a yaml file, with the intrinsics calibration parameters, at folder /calibration.
 The camera_info topic will publish the parameters read from this file.
 If there is no file available, the node will run anyway, but the camera_info topic will publish invalid data.
 In case you need a calibrated camera, execute a procedure such as [this one](http://wiki.ros.org/camera_calibration).
-At the end of such procedure, tha calibration node will call a service implemented in the camera node, requesting to store the calibration data, so a calibration file will be created and the camera_info topic will publish the calibration params.
+At the end of such procedure, tha calibration node will call a service implemented in the camera node, requesting to store the calibration data, so a calibration file will be created and the camera_info topic will publish the new calibration parameters found.

 ### Troubleshooting
 The tool flycap, installed with camera's manufacturer SDK, has a set of options to configure the camera, like setting the device IP among others.